victorkane/lit/README.md

 * Click on `Register` to register a user, then login and create some texts and check out the code!

 ### License
 Open Source.
 Copy Left.
 What part of "free" and "software" don't we understand?
-Fill in the [legal](http://www.fsf.org/licensing) yourself.
+Feel free to fill in the [legal](http://www.fsf.org/licensing) yourself.